 To light the oil lamps

-Step 1: Mark A Line
+Step 1: Make a Line

 You'll be making two lamps from one orange.
 I got a little bit artistic and decided to have one short lamp and one taller one.
 You can make both the same height if you want, but try to draw a line around the middle that you'll be happy with.

 You can really get creative here and make interesting designs.
-Just be sure you'll be able to see the line, cut it out, and separate the two halves of the orange (or other citrus.)
+Just be sure you'll be able to see the line, cut it out, and separate the two halves of the orange (or another citrus.)

 Variations include wavy lines, jagged lines, or a mixture.
 Have fun with this!

-Step 2: Separate The Two Halves
+Step 2: Separate the Two Halves

 You might have your own methods, but I just cut straight through the entire orange.
 Follow the lines you made and take your time!